therkildsen-lab/data-processing/lcwgs_data_processing.md

   * `nohups` nohup log files

   * `sample_lists` sample tables and sample lists

+  * `markdowns` markdown files tracking the workflow; it is recommended that you first create Rmd files using Rstudio, and knit these into GitHub markdown format

 The following subdirectories are optional, depending on your workflow: